adam-p/yesterday-i-learned/random.md

+1. North Korea has the world's [largest army](https://en.wikipedia.org/wiki/List_of_countries_by_number_of_military_and_paramilitary_personnel) (7.6M total, 15% active).
+1. That hip-looking woman holding the Ryzen 7 1800x CPU happened to be [Lisa Su](https://en.wikipedia.org/wiki/Lisa_Su), the CEO of AMD.
+1. Grits are effectively mashed corn.
+1. Lost and founds should give you a receipt, so that when, say, a wallet is returned, the amount of cash can be verified to be the same before and after.
+1. Linus Torvalds is married to Tove Torvalds (née Monni), a six-time Finnish national karate champion.
+1. ["Only amateurs attack machines; professionals target people."](https://www.schneier.com/blog/archives/2013/03/phishing_has_go.html) - Bruce Schneier, security man
+1. Honing a knife realigns the edge of the tip.
+It doesn't sharpen anything.
+1. People who do strange things to get attention are called "exhibitionists".
+Shia LaBeouf is said to be one.
+1. In Windows 10, there is an option to randomise MAC in your adapter settings, wherever that is.
+1. The fun thing about RRSPs is that if you have been poor, you can put the money you just got from a tax refund right back into the same RRSP for extra refund next year.
+1. /u/learner1314: [Never pump in money into a mutual fund that has invested more than 95% of its money.
+Instead look at those who have sat on the sidelines and are cash rich with 20-30% of money sitting idle.](https://www.reddit.com/r/investing/comments/5w41k3/warrens_letter/) I believe the reasoning is that funds with some cash leeway can easily overcome a short term market downturn without having to sell existing positions.
+1. From a nurse: "If it's wet and it didn't come from you, don't touch it."
+1. People who sweep chimneys used to get [giant ball cancers](https://en.wikipedia.org/wiki/Chimney_sweeps%27_carcinoma) from soot irritation.
+1. [Peter](http://www.diamandis.com/blog/success-experimentation) says: you *can* do too many experiments with your customers.
+Before you do an experiment, you need to make sure 1) you don't already know the outcome, and 2) you are willing to change what you are doing once you get the results from the experiment.
+1. When the interviewer asks ["How badly do you want the job"](https://www.forbes.com/sites/lizryan/2017/02/24/how-to-answer-the-question-how-badly-do-you-want-the-job/#8ffa60a36741), you can't win.
+Try to answer instead the question "What got you interested in the job and the company".
+1. [Vanna White](https://www.wheeloffortune.com/vanna-white), Wheel of Fortune letter turner, has never worn the same dress twice (on TV).
+1. [Goal bounding](http://www.gdcvault.com/play/1022094/JPS-Over-100x-Faster-than) identifies which directions to skip going (jump point search goes in all directions.)
+Problem mainly is O(n^2) runtme on precomputation, and *needing* precomputation.
+1. Apparently Jesus could be surprised about things because of a term called [kenosis](http://christianity.stackexchange.com/questions/2615/how-could-jesus-be-surprised/4963#4963), aka self-emptying.
+1. You can make a hash function `f` such that `f(s) = sha1(s) + sha2(s) + sha3(s)`, no problem.
+Just know [it does not give the collision resistance proportional to the number of bits that produces](http://crypto.stackexchange.com/questions/270/guarding-against-cryptanalytic-breakthroughs-combining-multiple-hash-functions), which makes it a sloppy hash function.
+1. [Berkshire Hathaway](https://www.google.com/finance?q=NYSE%3ABRK.A) trades at $254,900 a share (right now).
+1. When seasoned investors use the phrase "beat the market", they prefix it with ["attempt to"](http://stockcharts.com/school/doku.php?id=chart_school:overview:why_analyze_securities).
+1. It takes only a 50% loss to take back 100% of your gains.
+1. [Saudi Arabia](https://en.wikipedia.org/wiki/Saudi_Arabia) and [UAE](https://en.wikipedia.org/wiki/United_Arab_Emirates) are not the same countries.
+Saudi Arabia is the big one.
+UAE is a bit more to the east.
+Both are a huge expanse of almost nothing.
+1. [Some muslim women choose to fast during pregnancy](http://www.bbc.com/news/health-10927611), even though [there are exceptions specifically for the pregnant and ill](https://en.wikipedia.org/wiki/Ramadan).
+"But I wasn't worried about my health or my baby's.
+I think Allah gives you strength and he protects your unborn child."
+It is not a *huge* deal because they get to eat at night anyway.
+For other Muslims intending to cheat the system by living in places with no sunlight, they "should follow the timetable of Mecca".
 1. 41-year-old [tluyben2](https://nl.linkedin.com/in/tluyben) recommends all programmers hang out with non-developers *a lot*.
 1. *Practice speaking with a pen in your mouth for a few minutes every day.
 It forces you to really enunciate what you're saying, ...* - 213Compton
 1. If someone steals a $10 potato from a store, but the store bought that potato for $1, the store lost $1.